-To find the nearest victim service worker, safe house, or transition house call VictimLink BC at:
+To find the nearest victim service worker, safe house, or transition house call VictimLinkBC:

 1-800-563-0808 (24 hours a day)

-VictimLink provides services in over 100 languages, including 17 North American Aboriginal languages.
+VictimLinkBC provides services in over 100 languages, including 17 North American Aboriginal languages.

-604-408-2172 (Greater Vancouver) or
+604-408-2172 (Greater Vancouver)

 1-866-577-2525 (elsewhere in BC)

-If your partner passes away
+If your partner dies

 For more information, see Wills and estates on reserve.

-Centre of Excellence for Matrimonial Real Property — "Understanding Estates Management" booklet.
-Click link to download booklet.
+Centre of Excellence for Matrimonial Real Property — Booklet on Understanding Estates Management

-Indigenous Services Canada — Information about the Family Homes on-reserves and Matrimonial Interests or Rights Act.
+Indigenous Services Canada — Information about the Family Homes on Reserves and Matrimonial Interests or Rights Act

-Centre of Excellence for Matrimonial Real Property — FAQ — Frequently asked questions on the new Act
+Centre of Excellence for Matrimonial Real Property — FAQ — Frequently asked questions on the new act

 Native Women's Association of Canada — Matrimonial Real Property — Information on matrimonial real property